 What Does Work

 Although some basement wall cracks don’t point to the structural problem, it’s important to know when they do.
-If you have vertical or diagonal cracks – contact a professional immediately.
+If you have vertical or diagonal cracks – contact a professional immediately with the form below.
 Here’s a chart explaining each type of crack and the urgency those cracks require.
 If your basement wall cracks are wider than 3/8 in., or if you can run your fingers across them and feel uneven ridges then you need to seek the advice of a trusted and licensed foundation repair company.